(Photo: The photo Devyn was shooting the instant that we met. Credit: Looper, Devyn’s downtown Chicago photoblog.)

 So, of course, I never wrote him back.

 But I still saw his ad pop up here and there.
 By winter’s end in early 2005, I could tell you what he looked like, where he lived, though certainly not why he was still single, and still the obstinacy in me to not respond.
-Even in March of that year, when he sent me another email.
+Even in March of last year, when he sent me another email.
 And by this point, from our ads we could certainly pick each other out of a crowd.
 His continued interest was a gift horse.

 So, of course, I rapped it right in the mouth and didn’t write him back.

 And then I did the dumbest thing I have ever done in my life.
 I responded to a personal ad from what seemed like a really nice fellow.
 Handsome, intelligent, a committed urbanist, a photoblogger of Chicago’s downtown.
 And he responded back.
 We exchanged a few very promising–well, frankly awe-inspiring for me–emails.
 I wrote him back.
 We traded numbers.
 I promised to call.
 He was the same man from the past two years of personals.
 And I didn’t clue into that fact.
 Like an idiot.